Federal Title IX Regulations: Information and Resources for Schools

-- New as of July 2021: Questions and Answers on the Title IX Regulations on Sexual Harassment (July 2021)
+- Questions and Answers on the Title IX Regulations on Sexual Harassment (July 2021; updated June 28, 2022)

-- New as of January 2021: The U.S. Department of Education’s Office for Civil Rights (OCR) issued new technical assistance documents entitled:
+- The U.S. Department of Education’s Office for Civil Rights (OCR) issued new technical assistance documents entitled:

 - Questions and Answers Regarding the Department’s Final Title IX Rule (September 2020)